Joachim Gauck: State receptions

 Gauck regularly welcomed state officials in different parts of Germany, especially for remarkable events in history.
-On 18 September 2014, Gauck welcomed the heads of states of partly German-speaking countries, such as Austria, Switzerland, Belgium, Luxembourg, and Liechtenstein, to his home region of Mecklenburg.
+On 18 September 2014, Gauck welcomed the heads of state of partly German-speaking countries, such as Austria, Switzerland, Belgium, Luxembourg, and Liechtenstein, to his home region of Mecklenburg.
 It was the first time Belgium and Luxembourg participated in the annual event.
 They met in Bad Doberan, Warnemünde, and Rostock to address the challenges of demographic change in Europe, such as the ageing of Europe, and to commemorate the Peaceful Revolution of 1989.